 Prior to attending law school, Mr. Rhine graduated from Emory University with a double major in Political Science and Philosophy.
-At Emory, he was recognized with the Virgil Y.C.
+At Oxford College of Emory University, he was recognized with the Virgil Y.C.
 Eady Memorial Service Award for “dedicated, substantive, honorable service without expectation of reward, recognition, or personal gain.”
 In addition, Mr. Rhine studied European Political Economy at Sciences Po in Paris, France.
 From college, Mr. Rhine took time to hone his talents as a professional musician and toured throughout the United States.

 Presently, Mr. Rhine works to protect the rights of those injured due to the negligence of others.
 He also works with businesses, artists, musicians, filmmakers, and others towards achieving their artistic and creative goals.

 Mr. Rhine may be reached by phone at (404) 410-0037 ext.
 1 or by email at email@example.com.

 J.D.
 West Virginia University College of Law, 2014